0xbenc/bash-zoo/README.md

 ### astra

 `astra` is a Bash-first terminal file manager that wraps `fzf`, `fd`, and `ripgrep` to stay fast while remaining approachable.
 The standalone UI streams directory listings through `fzf` with a live preview pane powered by `bat`, `chafa`, `pdftotext`, and friends.
-Core features include one-keystroke navigation, batch file operations, JSON-based configuration, and a lightweight plugin system that lets you override previews or register custom actions.
+A static control panel now anchors to the bottom-right beneath the preview so shortcuts stay visible without crowding results.
+Core features include one-keystroke navigation, batch file operations, and JSON-based configuration.
 Headline keys: `Enter`/`→` to descend, `←`/`h` or the `[↑] ..` row to walk up, `.` to toggle hidden files, `Ctrl-G` for fuzzy name search, `Ctrl-Y` copy, `Alt-M` move, `Ctrl-D` delete, `Space` to tag multiple rows.
 See `astra/USAGE.md` for the full walkthrough. macOS and Debian users get the same code path; the installers pull in Homebrew or APT dependencies so previews “just work.”

 ### forgit